Nuitka/Nuitka/README.txt

 *** test_funcattrs:

-    Disabled pars that use func_code and func_defaults.
+    Disabled parts that use func_code and func_defaults.

 *** test_future6: